tshev/sgl/README.md

 3. Illegal to use by russian citizens.
 4. Illegal to use by anybody who ever had a russian passport.
 5. Illegal to use by the supporters of genocide.
-6. I don't know the legal consequences of the words I wrote, but if it burns the ass of a genocide apologist or a russian citizen who thinks he/she is not guilty, but does nothing to stop the russian army, then this text did the job.
+6. I don't know the legal consequences of the words I wrote, but if it burns the ass of a genocide apologist or a russian citizen who thinks he/she is not guilty, but does nothing to stop the russian army, it means this text did the job.